wmhilton-stoplight/platform-docs/3.-design/work-with-content-types.md

 ![Try It](https://stoplight.io/api/v1/projects/cHJqOjI/images/HqRH9m8wLmY)

 From published documentation, you can send a request to a live server or a mock server.
-Mock servers currently do not support requests for `multipart/*`media types, however.
+Mock servers currently don't support requests for `multipart/*`media types, however.